Book Discussion Groups

 Second Tuesday of each month at 6 p.m.

-Literary and newsworthy fiction and nonfiction.
-The group takes turns picking books and facilitating.
-Co-sponsored with the American Association of University Women.
+Literary and noteworthy fiction and nonfiction.
+The group takes turns picking and facilitating.
+An optional dutch treat chat, chew and brews session follows at a nearby restaurant.
+Co-sponsored by American Association of University Women.

 Every Fourth Tuesday at 6 p.m.

 Contemporary and classic mysteries.
 The group takes turns facilitating.

 The Waldo Readers’ Circle reads short stories from cultures around the world, and the occasional novel.
 Topics include friendship, family, and human relationships; moral issues and social problems; professional life and politics; religion and spirituality.